 - Scottish Police Authority

-Opportunities can often be found by exploring the strong links between academic departments and employers, so if you are currently studying check with your university for potential contacts.
+Strong links exist between some university departments and employers, so check with your university for potential contacts.

-A series of qualifications, as well as other continuing professional development (CPD) opportunities such as conferences, seminars, lectures and workshops are all provided by The Chartered Society of Forensic Sciences.
+The changing nature of forensic science means that it's vital that you keep up to date with the latest research and developments throughout your career.
+A series of qualifications, as well as other continuing professional development (CPD) opportunities such as conferences, seminars, lectures and workshops, are provided by the CSFS.

 They also offer a range of Professional Postgraduate Diplomas for experienced practitioners in crime scene investigation, document examination, identity documents, firearms examination and fire investigation.

-You may choose to study for a Masters or PhD in forensic science or in a forensic specialty such as archaeology or anthropology if you don't already have one.
+It's also possible to study for a Masters or PhD in forensic science or in a forensic specialty such as archaeology or anthropology.

-It is possible to move into a managerial position, but career development often depends on developing an area of expertise.
-Movement between disciplines is sometimes necessary but cross-disciplinary training is usually available to assist with this transition.
+It's possible to move into a managerial position, but career development often depends on developing an area of expertise.
+It's also possible to follow a career in research.